EricThomson/PySideSummer/Chapter6/usefulStuff.md

     of the widgets that should be displayed.

-##QStatus Bar
+## QStatus Bar
 http://srinikom.github.io/pyside-docs/PySide/QtGui/QStatusBar.html

     The PySide.QtGui.QStatusBar class provides a horizontal bar suitable for presenting status information.
-You can set a status bar with setStatusBar() , but one is created the first time statusBar() (which returns the main windowís status bar) is called.
+You can set a status bar with setStatusBar() , but one is created the first time statusBar() (which returns the main window‚Äôs status bar) is called.

     Typically, a request for the status bar functionality occurs in relation to a